This story has been updated.

-Of course, many would eventually come along — Target, Costco, Walmart, Amazon — and force the company and its 1,600 stores into Chapter 11 bankruptcy on Monday night.
-But back in the 1980s, and for several decades before, Lazarus was right.
+Of course, many other toy dealers would eventually come along — Target, Costco, Walmart, Amazon — but back in the 1980s, and for several decades before, Lazarus was right.
 Nobody could compete.

 The “Toy King,” headlines called him.

 In 1948, at the age of 25, Lazarus opened Children’s Bargain Town below his father’s bike shop on 18th Street in Northwest Washington.
 Business was brisk.
-Parents soon began asking Lazarus where they could buy toys, so he stocked them.
-When a parent came back to buy another toy after the first one broke, Lazarus had an epiphany: He might only sell one crib to a family, but toys would keep them coming back.
+Parents soon began asking Lazarus where they could buy toys — so he stocked them.
+When a parent came back to buy another toy after the first one broke, Lazarus had an epiphany: He might only sell one crib to a family, but toy customers would keep them coming back.

 Late in life, Lazarus was asked in a documentary for his grandchildren whether he had anticipated the baby boom.